 Account Opening Charges

-These are charges that are charged for processing an trading account application.
+These are charges that are incurred to process the trading account application.
 While most players charge between Rs.
 200-400 for account opening, opening a trading and Demat account at Samco is completely free.

 GST on Brokerage, Transaction and Clearing Charges

 GST stands for Goods and services tax and is levied at 18% on the sum of brokerage, transaction charges and clearing charges.
-It is important to have the lowest brokerage because in case brokerage is high, the consequent GST quantum is also higher.
+It is important to have low brokerage costs because in case brokerage is high, then the consequent GST quantum is also higher.